jodiCroft/Study-Buddy/README.md

 Study Buddy is an online flashcard generator for people of all ages to create, browse and study flashcards in any subject.
 I have a passion for education, and wanted to base my final project around something that I am apssionate about and will continue to work on and improve.

 Study Buddy was built with a Rails and SQLite3 backend and a React and Javascript frontend.
-I used Rails sessions and React Router for client routing.
+I used Rails sessions and bcrypt for Authentication on the backend and React Router for client routing on the frontend.

 To get started:
 1. Run bundle install in the rails terminal